seifAyman12/connect4_using_stack_EECE/INTRODUCTION_TO PROJECT.md

 On your turn, drop one of your colored discs from the top into any of the seven slots.
 The game ends when there is a 4-in-a-row (horizontally , vertically or diagonally)

-Data Structures & Algorithms Used
+Data Structures & Algorithms Used:

 A 2-D char array has been used to build the game board which allows players to make a move.

 The Linear Search Algorithm is used to check for win diagonally, horizontally or diagonally.